VicLo2020/pwa-desktop/README.md

 2. If this is your first time on a page, you need to wait about 30 seconds.

  * A button will appear for installing the application.
- * Or just click the "+" button located on the right in the address bar.
+ * Or just click the **"+" button** located on the right in the address bar.
  * The application will be installed on your desktop.
 Now you can launch the application from the desktop.

-### Uninstall
+### Uninstall from descktop

-1. Uninstall an PWA application:
-2. Go to the address [chrome://apps](chrome://apps).
+1. Go to the address [chrome://apps](chrome://apps).
-3. Right-click on the application to be deleted and select "uninstall application".
+2. Right-click on the application to be deleted and select "uninstall application".
-4. Check the box - delete data.
+3. Check the box - delete data.
-5. Click the "Delete" button.
+4. Click the "Delete" button.
 The application will be removed from the desktop.